A topic from the subject of Electrolysis in Chemistry.

 Introduction

 Electrochemistry is the branch of physical science that studies the relationship between electric current, voltage, and chemical change.
-Electrochemical methods such as water electrolysis, CO2 reduction, and photovoltaic processes can be used to produce clean energy without any environmental impact.
+Electrochemical methods such as water electrolysis, CO2 reduction, and photovoltaic processes can be used to produce clean energy without significant environmental impact.

 Basic Concepts